-The PWB Credit Facility provides us with a senior secured revolving line of credit of up to \$25.0 million, with maximum availability equal to 50% of the aggregate outstanding principal amount of eligible loans included in the borrowing base and otherwise specified in the credit agreement.
+The PWB Credit Facility provides us with a senior secured revolving line of credit of up to \$35.0 million, with maximum availability equal to 50% of the aggregate outstanding principal amount of eligible loans included in the borrowing base and otherwise specified in the credit agreement.
 The PWB Credit Facility is guaranteed by our subsidiary OFS Capital WM, LLC ("OFS Capital WM") and secured by all of our current and future assets excluding assets held by SBIC I LP and our SBIC I LP and SBIC I GP partnership interests.
 The PWB Credit Facility contains customary terms and conditions, including, without limitation, affirmative and negative covenants such as information reporting requirements, a minimum tangible net asset value, a minimum quarterly net investment income after incentive fees, and a statutory asset coverage test.
 The PWB Credit Facility also contains customary events of default, including, without limitation, nonpayment, misrepresentation of representations and warranties in any material respect, breach of covenant, cross-default to other indebtedness, bankruptcy, change in investment advisor, and the occurrence of a material adverse change in our financial condition.
 The PWB Credit Facility permits us to fund additional investments as long as we are within the conditions set out in the credit agreement.
 Our continued compliance with these covenants depends on many factors, some of which are beyond our control, and there are no assurances that we will continue to comply with these covenants.
 Our failure to satisfy these covenants could result in foreclosure by our lenders, which would accelerate our repayment obligations under the facility and thereby have a material adverse effect on our business, liquidity, financial condition, results of operations and ability to pay distributions to our stockholders.
-We had \$8.0 million outstanding under the PWB Credit Facility as of March 31, 2017.
-Availability under the PWB Credit Facility as of March 31, 2017 was \$16.3 million based on the stated advance ra
+We had \$17.1 million outstanding under the PWB Credit Facility as of September 30, 2017.
+Availability under the PWB Credit Facility as of March 31, 2017 was \$17.9 million based on the stated advan refinancing and loan modification transactions and even reviewed the terms of existing facilities to identify bases for accelerating the maturity of existing lending facilities.
+As a result, it may be difficult for us to obtain desired financing to finance the growth of our investments on acceptable economic terms, or at all.